Explore career options

 Where do graduates go?

-Destination details for 2018 graduates (under the new Graduate Outcomes survey) is due to be released in Spring 2020.
+Destination details for 2018 graduates (under the new Graduate Outcomes survey) is due to be released soon.

 Six months after graduating in 2017…

 - Main activity: 97.4% of those available were in work or further study (UK students only).

 - Mean salary: £21,068 for full-time graduate level employment (UK students only).

 - Industry Sectors (professional level roles): 32% were in Professional, scientific and technical activities, 21% were in Education, 11% were in Administrative and support service activities, 11% were in Arts, entertainment and recreation, 11% were in Information and communication.

 - Industry Locations (professional level roles): 39% were working in London, 22% stayed in the East Midlands, 3% were working in the West Midlands, 1% were working in the North West, 1% were working in the South East, 1% were working in Wales and 1% were working in Other EU.

 Bloomsbury Professional, Brookstreet Support Services, FDM Group, London Sports, The Mark Allen Group, Oxford University Press, Rolls Royce, Independent Talent, Waitrose.

 Roles included – Assistant for Film Agent, Editorial Associate, HR Graduate, Learning Support Assistant, Legal Assistant, Marketing Associate, Media Executive, Social Media Executive, Web Content Author.